thelfer/tfel/docs/web/MassonAffineFormulation.md

 ## Details of implementation

-We will mainly present the approach based on self-consistent scheme, we invite the reader to see the behaviour for the other approach.
+We will mainly present the approach based on self-consistent scheme, we invite the reader to see the `.mfront` file in the `MFrontGalleryProject` for the approach based on morphological tensors.

 ### Headers